kamino410/phase-shifting/README.md

 ## What is phase-shifting method ?

-Phase-shifting method, also called sinusoidal patterns, is a kind of structured light pattern used for display-camera systems.
+Phase-shifting method, also called fringe patterns or sinusoidal patterns, is a kind of structured light pattern used for display-camera systems.
 These methods provide algorithms to capture the correspondences from the camera pixels to the display pixels.

 Phase-shifting method computes these correspondences by unwrapping phase map from some images which capture displayed sinusoidal patterns.